jawalsh/acsproj/intertextual_analysis/letter_refs_documentation.md

 10. Repeat these steps, recording every reference that seems relevant.

 ## Example
+Taken from p.
+319 of vol. 6
 "Aeschylus, ...[several second level headings]..., _Agamemnon_, II, 191\*, 302\*, IV, 122, V, 163-64, 171, 196, Browning's tr. of, IV, 26\*, 27, 31, 73, VI, 84, FitzGerald's tr. of, IV, 31 VI, 84, 187, Headlam's tr. of, VI, 147; _Oresteia_, IV, 26; _The Persae_, V, 163-64, 171; VI, 295"

+In this example:
+- first level = Aeschylus
+- second level headings =
+    - Agamemnon
+    - Oresteia
+    - The Persae
+- third level headings =
+    - Browning's tr(anslation). of (Agamemnon)
+    - FitzGerald's tr(anslation). of (Agamemnon)
+    - Headlam's tr(anslation). of (Agamemnon)
+The references would be recorded as in the following table:

 | First Level | Second Level | Third Level                 | Volume | Page    | Quote | Notes |
 |-------------|--------------|-----------------------------|--------|---------|-------|-------|